ens-emily/ensembl-docs/annotation/annotation_merge.md

 * Human
 * Mouse
 * Zebrafish
-* Pig
 * Rat

-Where manual curation is available for a transcript, the Ensembl and HAVANA transcript models are compared and merged when their splicing structure is identical.
+Where manual annotation is available for a transcript, the Ensembl and HAVANA transcript models are compared and merged when their splicing structure is identical.
 If the ends differ between the two models, the HAVANA annotated ends are used and the automatically annotated ends are discarded.

 A merged, or golden, gene indicates that annotation was provided by both Ensembl and HAVANA.
 A merged gene will either contain at least one merged transcript model, or it will contain unmerged transcripts from both Ensembl and HAVANA.
 Where a transcript model is annotated only by Ensembl or HAVANA, it will be displayed as an unmerged (red) model.